sunder

 With another year concluded at Bowen Street Press, we proudly present our new edition of the BSP Review.

-Our writers drew inspiration from The Australian Centre for Contemporary Art’s (ACCA) exhibition ‘Five Acts of Love’, curated by Dr Nur Shkembi OAM.
+Our authors drew inspiration from The Australian Centre for Contemporary Art’s (ACCA) exhibition ‘Five Acts of Love’, curated by Dr Nur Shkembi OAM.
 This exhibition explored themes within Sufi philosophy, presenting them through five core experiences:

 ‘Five Acts of Love’ offers space for reflection and an opportunity to delve into profound internal and external truth telling through the exploration of various acts of love.
 The exhibition revolves around five acts: resistance, revolution, intimacy, memory and annihilation.
 Each act of love circles around what we ultimately relinquish when we love—and are loved.